Chapter 59 BWV 173 Erhöhtes Fleisch und Blut

 It is a peculiar movement which, unless well performed can threaten to become overly repetitious.
 But it has a lilting charm and undoubtedly works well for either set of lyrics.

 The second recitative was originally for soprano and bass but Bach altered it, for no obvious reason, for soprano and tenor thus requiring a little tinkering about with the latter part.
 The stanzas for the two cantatas are virtually identical, addressed to the illustrious one and proffering our hearts, burning with such devotion that they would soar to heaven.
-Bach sets the first lines very much as in the preceding duet; the two voices move together as a clear symbol of Mankind speaking with one voice.
+Bach sets the first lines very much as in the preceding duet; the two voices moving together as a clear symbol of Mankind speaking with one voice.
 But when he comes to the last line----our loving sighs will soar up to Heaven itself----the vocal texture becomes imitative, forming a tapestry of semi-quaver scales which eventually take the soprano up to a top b natural!
 The sense of soaring is also taken up by the continuo bass-line which completes the movement with a scale passage rising almost two octaves.
 The word painting is bold and explicit and unlikely to be missed by audience or congregation.

 One draws the obvious conclusion that, in the minimal adaption of his model, Bach must have invested the minimum amount of time, hardly surprising when he was in the middle of presenting the last six cantatas of the cycle within a mere ten days!
 One imagines that with a well briefed lyricist, Bach could have affected the required changes in a matter of minutes.